 Coconut flour is extremely dense with nutrients, which is why less of it is required when cooking with it.
 It is a good source of protein and iron, and it is "low-carb," giving it a low glycemic index or GI.

 A high GI has been said to contribute to diabetes and weight gain in dogs (however, sufficient evidence is needed to prove this).
 The flour contains more protein per serving than other popular flours without the damaging gluten, making it also a wonderful supplement for non-meat-eating animals (for example, I have prepared recipes with it for my green iguana).

 |Nutritional Qualities (100 g serving)||Calories||Soduim||Gluten Free?||Dietary Fiber||Glycemic Load||Protein|

 Wheat Flour (white, enriched, bleached)

-Whole grain Wheat Flour
+Whole Grain Wheat Flour

 You may have heard a lot about fiber and the unfortunate deficiency of it in the diets of humans.
 Fiber is also important and beneficial in the diets of dogs and other animals.
-Fiber, in addition to improving gastrointestinal health, reduces the absorption of sugar into blood stream and lowers cholesterol.
-Coconut flour has 58 percent fiber, compared to that of whole wheat which is 12.2%.
+For senior dogs, fiber is even more important.
+Just be sure to watch the calories on older dogs that might be struggling with weight problems.